 You may have to agree to disagree, but that’s better than not talking about it at all.

-5) See what it feels like to plan your divorce.
+5) See what it feels like to be divorced.

 6) Avoid getting too close to someone else.

-When you’re feeling disconnected, bored with, or even demoralized about your relationship, it’s far too easy to find someone who thinks you hang the moon, that you’re funny, or that you’re “so easy to talk to.”
+When you’re feeling disconnected or even demoralized about your relationship, it’s far too easy to find someone who thinks you hang the moon, that you’re funny, or that you’re “so easy to talk to.”
 It can be quite seductive, in many senses of the word.

 7) Find a way to laugh.
 Be more in the moment.
-Risk.
+Risk silliness and vulnerability.

 Have a water gun fight.
 Leave a funny sticky note on their steering wheel.
 Give them a foot rub.
-Take their lunch to work.
+Bring their lunch to them at work.
 Pick up their favorite chips (or fruit…) at the grocery store.
 Ask them to go for a walk.

 Most importantly.. tell them you want to find a way back to them.